Ellis and Burnand: Directors

 The company was originally run by Ellis and Burnand.
 In 1903 Henry Valder went into partnership with them as the company became the largest sawmiller in the King Country.
 Valder became managing director from 1908 until 1932, was chairman of the board from 1918 until 1942, and a long-time district representative and vice president (1917–26) on the Dominion Federated Sawmillers' Association.
 Other managing directors were H Holder in 1919, C V Valder in 1920, S Valder in 1928, Henry Valder in 1931, A B Collier 1932–1944, Arthur E McCracken in 1945 and A H Delaney in 1953.

 Remnants

 Fletcher Holdings proposed to take over in 1979.
 Purchase was completed in 1980 and branches were converted to the PlaceMakers brand.
 In Huntly the Ellis & Burnand name was last in the phone book in 1994. $1.96m was paid by the Forestry Service to end Pureora contracts in 1981.

 The Hamilton head office and yard site were used for Hamilton Transport Centre in 2001.

 Houses, furniture and fittings made by the company remain, as do parts of their tramways, the Timber Trail being especially accessible.
 A station building remains at Mangapehi, an NZR F class 230 was donated in 1957 for static display at Lake Rotoroa after use as a yard engine at Mangapehi and 5 locomotives are at the Bush Tramway Club.

+"Puke Puke Express"

+The title "Puke Puke Express" was etched by William Archer Price onto one of his photographic plates following a visit to the Ellis and Burnard Ltd Sawmill and bush tramway, Mangapehi, between 1905 and 1920.
+The locomotive shown in this photograph, is a Class B Climax locomotive, a 20-ton engine, numbered 522 and built in 1904.
+It was one of the seven Climax locomotives delivered to New Zealand.
+Note the distinctive angled cylinders in the photograph and the spark-arrest smoke stack.
+More detail can be seen on Alexander Turnbull collection version of this image.

+The Alexander Turnbull collection also has a 1920 image of the same locomotive by Albert Godber with the smokestack slightly modified.
+This engine survives in a dilapidated state, housed in the Tokomaru Steam Engine Museum.